Michaela McQueen

-Michaela McQueen is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Hollie-Jay Bowes.
+Michaela McQueen (also Jones) is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Hollie-Jay Bowes.
 Michaela was the first of the McQueen family to be seen on-screen in 2006, when she was credited as Michaela Jones.
 On 8 June 2010, Bowes announced that she had quit the show and would leave in six months.
 However, it was announced on 24 June 2010 that show bosses had axed Bowes and speedily wrote Michaela out after she spoke about upcoming storylines and her exit on social networking website Twitter.
 Bowes reprised her role as Michaela in 2011, initially appearing in the fourth series of Hollyoaks Later, before reappearing in the main series.
 In July 2012, Bowes confirmed she would be leaving Hollyoaks, and her final scenes would air on 31 August 2012.

-Character development
+Development

-Characterisation
+Characterisation and introduction

 A writer from the serial's official website described Michaela as always ready "for a bit of McQueen scheming" and said she has always had to fight to gain attention for herself.
 Hollyoaks international broadcaster, BBC America, described Michaela as "a magnet for trouble" because she has a penchant for thieving.
 Her "favourite pastime" of shoplifting has contributed to Michaela landing herself in trouble with the law.
 Most often her mother, Myra McQueen (Nicole Barber-Lane) is the only one "who can put Michaela in her place".
 They added that when Michaela is with her best friend and "partner in-crime", Amy Barnes (Ashley Slanina-Davies) - "you'd better believe she's up to no good."

 Bowes was initially required to wear a wig for the role which the company's hair and makeup department applied each morning.
 Bowes later ran an online contest were fans were asked to name her wig, the winner of the competition was the name "wigglamina".

-Departure, return and second departure
+Michaela was originally introduced as Amy's best friend and was credited as Michaela Jones.
+Her initial storylines explored her troubled friendship with Amy.
+Michaela becomes annoyed with Amy when she decides lose her virginity in the back of a car.
+Michaela ends their friendship and begins spreading rumours about Amy and Ste Hay (Kieron Richardson).
+Michaela later humiliates Amy at school which results in a physical fight between them.